 - 1. Rights of the Accused: - a.
 The accused has the right to be informed of the charges against him or her prior to the hearing. - b.
 The accused has the right to a fair, impartial and confidential hearing before the Graduate Standards Committee. - c.
 The accused has the right to a minimum of 24 hours advance notice of the case hearing. - d.
 The accused shall be presumed not guilty until proven guilty by a preponderance of the evidence presented at the case hearing.
 This means that the Graduate Standards Committee must find the evidence supporting the charge against the student more compelling than the contradictory evidence in order for the student to be found guilty of the charge. - e.
-No student shall be brought to a hearing for a violation that occurred more than one year before the charges were made. - f.
+No student shall be brought to a hearing for a violation that occurred more than one year before the charges were made.

+- f.
 No student shall be tried twice for the same case unless new evidence comes to light. - g.
-The Chair of the Graduate Standards Committee shall inform the accused in writing of his or her rights, the time of the hearing, and the procedures that will be followed. - h.
-The Chair shall advise the accused that he/she may seek advice and assistance from any member of the Converse community in preparing his/her case; however, the accused must present his/her case to the committee by him/herself.
-The accused has the right to request a meeting with the Chair to have the process explained to him/her.

-- i.
-The accused shall not be required to testify against himself/herself, but the Chair may call other students or faculty members to testify against him/her. - j.
-The accused has the right to be informed of all evidence against him/her. - k.
-The accused may request any witnesses, either character or circumstantial, to testify on his/her behalf, if their testimony is deemed relevant by the Chair.
+The Chair of the Graduate Standards Committee shall inform the accused in writing of their rights, the time of the hearing, and the procedures that will be followed. - h.
+The Chair shall advise the accused that they may seek advice and assistance from any member of the Converse community in preparing their case; however, the accused must present their case to the committee by themself.
+The accused has the right to request a meeting with the Chair to have the process explained to them. - i.
+The accused shall not be required to testify against themself, but the Chair may call other students or faculty members to testify against them. - j.
+The accused has the right to be informed of all evidence against them. - k.
+The accused may request any witnesses, either character or circumstantial, to testify on their behalf, if their testimony is deemed relevant by the Chair.
 The accused must present a list of those persons to the Chair twenty-four hours in advance of the hearing, and state the reasons for calling each one to testify.
-The Chair reserves the right to limit the testimony of the witnesses if no new information is being presented. - 1.
-The accused may elect to remain in the room while witnesses and the accuser(s) involved in the case are questioned.
-If the accused elects to remain in the room, he/she must notify the Chair twenty-four hours in advance. - m.
+The Chair reserves the right to limit the testimony of the witnesses if no new information is being presented. - I. The accused may elect to remain in the room while witnesses and the accuser(s) involved in the case are questioned.
+If the accused elects to remain in the room, they must notify the Chair twenty-four hours in advance. - m.
 After the examination of each witness by the Committee, the accused has the right to question the witness.
 Afterwards, the Committee may ask questions of the witness, or call any witness back at a later point. - n.
 After the examination of the accuser(s) by the Committee, the accused has the right to respond to the testimony.
 Afterwards, the Committee has the right to ask additional questions of the accuser(s), or call the accuser(s) back at a later point. - o.
 The accused has a right to be present during the entire hearing, with the exception of judicial deliberations.
-If he/she fails to appear, the hearing may be held in his/her absence.
+If they fail to appear, the hearing may be held in their absence.